Last Updated on Samuel Franklinby

 Idleon Shaman Build Guide (Damage & Alchemy)

-Master alchemy and deadly associated attacks with our Shaman build guide that ensures this Mage subclass will contribute to your Legends of Idleon account at the highest efficiency possible.
-Likely to be your first job advancement from the Mage class given the W2 speciality in alchemy you’ll be leaning on this character for hundreds of hours to come given alchemy is such a core component to your overall Idleon account.
+Master alchemy and deadly associated attacks with our shaman build guide that ensures this mage subclass will contribute to your Legends of Idleon account at the highest efficiency possible.
+Likely to be your first job advancement from the mage class given the W2 speciality in alchemy you’ll be leaning on this character for hundreds of hours to come given alchemy is such a core component to your overall Idleon account growth.

-While the Shaman doesn’t have the flashy elemental attacks of his cousin the Wizard he is still a capable fighter and a favoured bossing character for many in the community given their available talents that make even Chaos Amarok a possibility.
-In addition the Shaman brings many useful talents that interact with alchemy and retains the chopping efficiency of the Mage.
-In order to maximise this Shaman guide I recommend combining it with our base Mage build.
+While the Shaman doesn’t have the flashy elemental attacks of his cousin the Wizard they are still a capable fighter and a favoured bossing character for many in the community given their available active talents are deadly.
+In addition the shaman brings many useful talents that interact with alchemy and retains the chopping efficiency of the mage which makes a hybrid chopping and alchemy talent preset an option.
+In order to maximise this shaman guide I recommend combining it with our base mage build.
+Guides for all other classes and skills are available on our Idleon builds page.

 Idleon Shaman Build – Damage

-Given the Shaman strength links to your alchemy progression the best Shaman build will fluctuate based on your current alchemy position and that of your broader account upgrades.
+Given the shaman strength is linked to your alchemy progression the best shaman build will fluctuate based on your current alchemy position and that of your broader account upgrades.
 With all the account wide mechanics that Idleon utilises in W2 and W3 any Idleon guide can only offer general guidance on what talent build investment is likely to be the most efficient for your objectives (damage or otherwise).
-Accordingly, if you want to truly min-max you’ll need to consider your specific account progression and carefully place points across skills while assessing the impact to your gains.
+Accordingly, if you want to truly min-max you’ll need to consider your specific account progression and carefully place points across skills while assessing the impact to your specific character gains.

-For those that don’t want to spend time doing this exercise every time they have skill points to spend or have major shifts in their family wide bonuses you can follow this Shaman build guide below without leaving too much potential on the table.
-Note that this build is based on an AFK build as the Shaman skills are lacklustre in an active playstyle (outside of using them to hunt bosses with the right setup) as they chew through mana and Crazy Concoctions requires you to aim the attacks.
+For those that don’t want to spend time doing this exercise every time they have skill points to spend or have major shifts in their account wide bonuses you can follow this shaman build guide below without leaving too much potential on the table.
+Note that this build is based on an AFK build as the shaman skills are lacklustre in an active playstyle (outside of using them to hunt bosses with the right setup) as they chew through mana and Crazy Concoctions requires you to aim the attacks.
+That being said the elite class after shaman is a devastating active character when you do reach that point of account progression in the future.

-- Earlier Education: If you’ve got your active skills above maxed you can begin to invest in Earlier Education to boost your Mage skills that ultimately translates into more damage and utility.
+- Earlier Education: If you’ve got your talents above maxed you can begin to invest in Earlier Education to boost your mage skills that ultimately translates into more damage and utility after you have acquire your core talents from the shaman talent page.

 Idleon Shaman Build – Alchemy Build Guide